 The National Monument of Victor Emmanuel II (Monumento Nazionale a Vittorio Emanuele II) is a remarkably large building made of white marble.
 This monument was built in honor of Victor Emanuel II.
-Although it doesn’t include towers in its general design, the medieval structure still attracts attention from almost every part of Rome because its color stands out in an array of earth-colored buildings.
+Although it doesn’t include towers in its general design, the medieval structure still attracts attention from almost every part of Rome because its white marble stands out in an array of earth-colored buildings.
 It is situated between the Capitoline Hill and Piazza Venezia and features some statues, columns, and grand stairways.

-Victor Emmanuel II always had the goal of making Italy unified.
-Then there arose a unified Italy in 1861 and he came to be the first king.
+Victor Emmanuel II's political goal was Italy's unification.
+So, when Italy was finally unified, in 1861, and he came to be the first king.
 When he died in 1878, he was buried in the Pantheon.

 To commemorate him, a monument was then under construction work and its final design was decided by a contest.
 This contest was won by Giuseppe Sacconi an architect born in the Italian region of Marche.
 The monument was started in 1895 and was later finished in 1911.
 The whole area in which it is now situated, underwent extreme demolition and so it was said to be a grandiose edifice on top of dead grounds.
 There were even ruins and rare finds excavated upon its construction.

 The focal point of the monument is the statue of a horseman.
 This was made as a representation of Victor Emanuel II.
 It was completed in 1889 and was inaugurated in1911.

 It also has its famous detail, the Altare della Patria, or the Altar of the Fatherland, which is where the tomb of an unknown soldier is found.
 This soldier was killed in the 1st World War and became a symbol for all unknown fallen soldiers of Italy.
-So, the monument is not just to commemorate Victor Emmanuel II, but also all war casualties during the medieval world.
+So, the monument is not just to commemorate Victor Emmanuel II, but also all war casualties during the war.